Dedicated to Rob Nurse

 I could do with a carry case for the telescope.
 But it’s certainly not an essential feature.
 Afterall, the instrument can be carried in your lap, or safely stored with the rest of the luggage in the boot of the car.
 And even if it gets knocked about, it’s easily remedied by a quick and accurate collimation once we arrive.
 No sweat!

-I’ve just noticed that the eyepiece holder can accomodate a T2 adaptor to mate a camera or webcam to the telescope.
+I’ve just noticed that the eyepiece holder can accommodate a T2 adaptor to mate a camera or webcam to the telescope.
 That’s a nice touch, but something that doesn’t interest me, as I’m purely a visual observer, but it does means that the instrument can be used to do some entry–level imaging when coupled to a motorised tracking mount.

 Gosh; are the virtues of this telescope ever going to come to an end?
 I wonder!